Key takeaways:

 Physical access control has existed for as long as we’ve had spaces that need security measures.
 So, there are many variations on PACS that have evolved over time.

-Here are some of the most common types of access control in physical security:
+Here are some of examples of physical access control: